MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-custom-permissions-for-account-users.md

 ![Guide to access settings](images/permission_key.png)

 - **No access**: The user will not have the indicated permission.
-- **Read only**: The user will have access to view features related to the indicated area, but not to make changes.
+- **Read only**: The user will have access to view features related to the indicated area, but will not be able to make changes.
 - **Read/write**: The user will have access to make changes associated with the area, as well as viewing it.
 - **Mixed**: You can’t select this option directly, but the **Mixed** indicator will show if you have allowed a combination of access for that permission.
 For example, if you grant **Read only** access to **Pricing and availability** for **All products**, but then grant **Read/write** access to **Pricing and availability** for one specific product, the **Pricing and availability** indicator for **All products** will show as Mixed.
 The same applies if some products have **No access** for a permission, but others have **Read/write** and/or **Read only** access.

 For some permissions, such as those related to viewing analytic data, only **Read only** access can be granted.
 Note that in the current implementation, some permissions have no distinction between **Read only** and **Read/write** access.
-Please review the details for each permission to understand the specific capabilities granted by **Read only** and **Read/write** access.
+Please review the details for each permission to understand the specific capabilities granted by **Read only** and/or **Read/write** access.

 The specific details about each permission are described in the tables below.